OfficeDev/Microsoft-Teams-Samples/samples/graph-channel-lifecycle/nodejs/Readme.md

     npm install
     ```

-1) Run ngrok - point to port 3333
+1) Run ngrok - point to port 3978

     ```bash
-    ngrok http -host-header=rewrite 3333
+    ngrok http -host-header=rewrite 3978
     ```

-1) Update the `.env` configuration for the bot to use the Microsoft App Id and App Password from the Bot Framework registration.
+1) Update the `.env` configuration for the bot to use the ```Microsoft App Id``` and ```App Password``` from the Bot Framework registration.
 (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)

 1) Run your bot at the command line: